-Check out these nine MS support groups, forums, and Facebook communities that may help you find the answers you seek.
+Check out these seven MS support groups, forums, and Facebook communities that may help you find the answers you seek.

-Our very own MS community page allows you to post questions, share tips or advice, and interact with patients and caregivers from around the country.
-From time to time, we post anonymous questions submitted to us by Facebook friends.
+Our very own MS community page allows you to post questions, share tips or advice, and interact with people with MS and their loved ones from around the country.
+From time to time we post anonymous questions submitted to us by Facebook friends.
 You can submit your own questions and use the answers provided by the community to help you live a better life with MS.

-We also share medical research and lifestyle articles that can be very useful to patients with MS or their caregivers.
+We also share medical research and lifestyle articles that can be useful to people with MS or their loved ones.
 Click here to like our page and become a part of the Healthline MS community.

-The Multiple Sclerosis Foundation’s Facebook group harnesses the power of an online community to help individuals with MS. The open group currently has more than 4,000 members.
+The Multiple Sclerosis Foundation Facebook Group harnesses the power of an online community to help people with MS. The open group currently has more than 21,000 members.
 The group is open for all users to post questions or offer advice, and users are able to leave comments or suggestions for everyone to see.
-A group of site administrators from the Multiple Sclerosis Foundation also step in to help you find experts when needed.
+A group of site administrators from the Multiple Sclerosis Foundation also steps in to help you find experts when needed.

-MS Voices is a Facebook community for individuals with MS. The community supports the work of MS LifeLines.
-MS LifeLines is a peer-matching program that connects individuals with MS to lifestyle and medical experts.
+MS LifeLines is a Facebook community for individuals with MS. The community supports the MS LifeLines peer-matching program, which connects individuals with MS to lifestyle and medical experts.
 These peers can point to research, lifestyle solutions, and even nutritional advice.

-MS Voices and LifeLines are run by Pfizer Inc. Pfizer is the creator of the MS medicine Rebif.
+MS LifeLines is run by EMD Serono Inc., maker of the MS medication Rebif.

-Patients Like Me connects patients with MS and caregivers to one another.
-A unique component of Patients Like Me: Patients can track their health.
-Through several online tools, you can monitor your health and the progression of MS. If you like, this information can be used by researchers looking to create better and more effective treatments.
-You can also share this information with other community members
+Patients Like Me connects people with MS and their loved ones to one another.
+A unique aspect of Patients Like Me is that people living with MS can track their health.
+Through several online tools, you can monitor your health and the progression of your MS. If you like, this information can be used by researchers looking to create better and more effective treatments.
+You can also share this information with other community members.

-Patients Like Me isn’t built just for patients with MS. However, the MS forum alone has over 35,000 members, and these members have submitted thousands of reviews of treatments and completed hundreds of hours of research.
+Patients Like Me isn’t built just for people with MS: It has features for many other conditions, too.
+However, the MS forum alone has more than 74,000 members.
+These members have submitted thousands of reviews of treatments and completed hundreds of hours of research.
 You can read all about their experiences and use their insight to help you find the information you need.